elevata-labs/elevata/docs/lineage_and_logical_plan.md

 ## Overview

-This document describes how Elevata models data lineage across datasets and columns and how that lineage is used to construct a logical plan for SQL preview generation.
+This document describes how elevata models data lineage across datasets and columns and how that lineage is used to construct a logical plan for SQL preview generation.

 The lineage model ensures that every generated target dataset and column